Construction or Home Repair Material

-You do not need to schedule an appointment for debris (such as rocks, bricks, glass, etc.) that can fit into a bag.
+You do not need to schedule an appointment for debris such as rocks, bricks, and glass that can fit into a bag.
 You can place up to six items (bags, bundles) curbside for home repair debris.

 Work on income properties (on three family homes and larger), fee for service, and contractor material must be serviced by hiring a private carter or dumpster.

 Trash or Recycling Bins

-You can throw out metal or rigid plastic garbage or recycling receptacles with your recycling items.
+You can throw out metal or rigid plastic trash or recycling cans or bins with your recycling items.
 Place a label on it that says "Sanitation, please take this can away" so that the Department of Sanitation knows to take it.

 Any mattress or box spring put out for bulk collection must be sealed in a plastic bag.
 This is being done in an effort to help the City fight against bedbugs.
 Items not properly disposed of will not be collected and may result in a $100 fine.

 The City does not provide mattress or box spring bags or covers.
 You can get them at department stores, home improvement stores, and moving supply centers.

 If you need to dispose of a mattress that falls under any of these sizes, you should schedule an appointment to have them removed.